jackedison/Card_Counting/README.md

 This package allows for Monte Carlo simulation of **Blackjack card counting strategies**.
 Rulesets, strategies, and simulation parameters are all adjustable to meet user preferences.
 Default parameters run under a liberal Vegas shoe.

-Simulations using this package provide a clear representation of the player's winrate as well as the distribution of play.
+Simulations using this package provide a clear representation of the player's winrate, distribution of play, and drawdown.
 By adjusting parameters the user can compare rulesets, strategies, player position, bet spreads, and more.

 # Getting started
 ### Prerequisites